 Install Exchange Online Management Module

-Now we can install the Exchange Online Management module.
-To do this we run the command:
+We can now install the Exchange Online Management module.
+To do this, we run the command:

 Install-Module -Name ExchangeOnlineManagement